TheOdinProject/curriculum/foundations/javascript_basics/fundamentals-4.md

 ### Introduction

-While manipulating individual values is quite straightforward, what if we have a large number of them?
-Handling each value one by one can quickly become tedious and inefficient, if not impossible.
-That's where arrays and loops come in.
+One of the challenges of programming is dealing with large amounts of data.
+For example, if you want to store the names of all the students in your class, how would you do it?
+You could create a variable for each name, but that would be tedious and inefficient, not to mention hard to manage and update.
+For example, what if you want to change or access the names later?

-In this lesson, you'll learn about arrays.
-You can think of them as a single container that can hold many values at once.
-You'll also learn about loops, which let you to repeatedly run the same piece of code.
-Finally, you'll be introduced to Test-Driven Development (TDD), a practice of writing tests for your code before you even write the code.
+Luckily, there is a better way to handle this problem.
+In this lesson, you’ll learn about arrays, which are data structures that can store multiple values in a single variable.
+Arrays are very useful for organizing and manipulating large amounts of data.
+You’ll also learn about loops, which are control structures that allow you to execute a block of code repeatedly.
+Loops are very handy for performing the same operation on each element of an array.
+Finally, you’ll also be introduced to a practice of writing tests for your code before you write the code itself, using a practice called Test-Driven Development (TDD).

 ### Lesson overview